 - Send a picture that isn’t actually of them.

 - Find out about you from your online profiles to pretend to be into the same things as you.

-Am I safe if I don’t use social media?
+Am I safe from grooming if I don’t use social media?

 If you don’t use the Internet AT ALL then you’re probably safe from online grooming.
-But groomers don’t just use Facebook, Twitter or Instagram – they might contact you through chat rooms, online communities, gaming sites and dating apps.
+But groomers don’t just use social networks like Facebook, Twitter or Instagram – they might contact you through chat rooms, online communities, games and dating apps.

 But they’re just being friendly… right?